DevExpress/testcafe/README.md

 ----

-TestCafe is a simple and powerful framework for testing web sites and apps.
+TestCafe is a simple and powerful framework for testing websites and web apps.
 It allows you to easily create, maintain and execute automated web tests across browsers, operating systems and devices.

 * [Build status](#build-status)